vmware-archive/pop/doc/source/tutorial/quickstart.rst

 ==========

 Using pop to create a plugin oriented project is easy.
 Pop comes with a simple script to build the basic parts of a pop project.
-The `pop_seed` script builds the directory structure and adds a setup.py that autodetects all new plugins and a script for your new project.
+The `pop-seed` script builds the directory structure and adds a setup.py that autodetects all new plugins and a script for your new project.

-Just pick a directory to start in and run pop_seed:
+Just pick a directory to start in and run `pop-seed`:

 .. code-block:: bash

-    pop_seed poppy
+    pop-seed poppy

 This command will make a new project called poppy, the setup.py, requirements.txt, a script to run the project and the directories to hold your first plugin subsystem.